libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Current Version Information
 Welcome to the pre-alpha release of Aetherius, a highly customizable AI assistant designed to adapt to your specific needs.
 I prefer a more "anthropomorphized" personal Ai as talking to something like base GPT feels off-putting.
 The end goal of Aetherius is to both provide a realistic Ai companion and a cognitive framework that can be added on top of other Ai tools.

-Currently, Aetherius's main focus is creating a good architecture for realistic long-term memory storage.
+Currently, Aetherius's main focus is creating a good architecture for realistic long-term memory storage and thought formation.
 Once this is complete, assistant like features and additional modules like the World Creator will be added.

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects and models.